OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * All tests are up-to-date with latest security vulnerabilities

 ##### SUCCESS METRICS
-* 90% of all penetration testers are specifically trained
+* >90% of all penetration testers are specifically trained
-* 80% of external software and hardware components are from verified vendors
+* >80% of external software and hardware components are from verified vendors

 ##### COSTS
 * Common costs of projects increase due to additional verification
 * Additional training

 ##### PERSONNEL
-* Developer
+* Developers
 * Architects
-* Penetration testers
+* Penetration Testers
-* Manager
+* Managers
-* Security auditors
+* Security Auditors

 ##### RELATED LEVELS
 * Threat Assessment - 3